ShinobuAmasaki/forgex/README.md

 - inverted character class `[^a-z]`
 - character class on UTF-8 code set `[α-ωぁ-ん]`

-Note that inveted class does not match the control characters.
+Note that inverted character class does not match the control characters.

 ### Range of repetition
 - `{num}`,